eclipse-tractusx/digital-product-pass/docs/readme.md

 # Business Statement and Application Use Case

-> **IMPORTANT!**: Before you start with the architecture docs **please take a look at the business context** from the application use case.
+> **Note**: *IMPORTANT!* Before you start with the architecture docs **please take a look at the business context** from the application use case.
 In this way you will be able to understand much better the further documentation.

 | Name                                                                      | Description                                                                                                                                                        |